Smart Ways of Image Scraping for Web Harvesters

 Gone are those days when a picture was worth a thousand words.
 Now a picture is worth a few hundreds of likes, thumbs up, tweets and shares.
 And the more- the better.
-People generally are extremely protective about finding their images used online without a permission.
+People generally are extremely protective about finding their images used online without permission.

 This blog post aims at explaining why web harvesters scrape images from websites, to what extent is that legal as well as industries that can benefit from scraped images.
 In addition, I will also illustrate how to use copyrighted images in a way that is legally right while still being respectful to the creator’s ownership rights.
 Shall we?